vinefeeder/UK-FTA/UK-FTA/README.md

 On windows the cloning agent - git - may need installing before subby may be downloaded (cloned).
 See https://git-scm.com/download/win to download an installer.

+**This version is incomplete it needs a Content Decryption Module before a video may be decrypted**
-* !!!OPTIONAL!!!
+* !!!YOU WILL NEED!!!
 A CDM (device_private_key and device_client_blob) pointed to by a wvd file https://forum.videohelp.com/threads/411862-Beyond-WKS-KEYS

 Note a working CDM is installed with UK-FTA
 * get_iplayer see https://github.com/get-iplayer/get_iplayer/releases